albertintech/apai/docs/congress/cmf/fema/legislative-text.md

 This section takes effect on the Immediate Effective Date.

-#### (e) Voluntary Compensation Hold

-**(1) Election to Hold**

-Any member of Congress may elect to forgo the difference between the compensation rate established under subsection (a) or (b) and the rate of compensation in effect immediately before the Immediate Effective Date by filing a written notice of hold with the Clerk of the House of Representatives or the Secretary of the Senate, as applicable.

-**(2) Hold Period**

-(i) Each hold shall be effective for a single calendar year.
-A hold filed for a given calendar year is irrevocable for that year.

-(ii) For the calendar year in which this Act takes effect, a member may file a notice of hold within 30 days of the Immediate Effective Date.
-Such hold shall be effective from the date of filing through December 31 of that calendar year.

-(iii) For each subsequent calendar year, a member who wishes to hold must file a notice of hold no later than December 1 of the preceding calendar year.

-**(3) Effect of Hold**

-During any period in which a hold is in effect, the member shall receive compensation at the rate in effect immediately before the Immediate Effective Date.
-The difference between the rate otherwise payable under subsection (a) or (b) and the pre-enactment rate is permanently forfeited and shall not be recoverable as back pay or otherwise.

-**(4) Scope**

-A hold under this subsection applies only to salary compensation under subsections (a) and (b).
-It does not affect pension accrual under Section 603, professional development allowances under Section 604, Member Representational Allowances under Section 606, or any other provision of this Title.

-**(5) Withdrawal**

-A member who has filed a hold may decline to renew for the following calendar year by not filing a subsequent notice of hold.
-Upon the expiration of a hold period without renewal, the member shall receive compensation at the rate then in effect under subsection (a) or (b), as applicable.

-**(6) Public Disclosure**

-All notices of hold and any expiration or non-renewal thereof shall be entered in the public record of the Clerk of the House of Representatives or the Secretary of the Senate, as applicable, and shall be made available to the public.

 ### Section 603.
 Pension Enhancement

 #### (a) Accrual Rate Increase

-The pension accrual rate for members of Congress shall be 2.5% per year of service, replacing the applicable accrual rate under current law, effective for all service years on or after the Immediate Effective Date.
+The pension accrual rate for members of Congress shall be 2.5% per year of service, replacing the current 1.7% rate, effective for all service years on or after the Immediate Effective Date.

+#### (b) Reduced Vesting Period

+Members of Congress shall become vested in the congressional pension system after 5 years of service, replacing the current vesting requirement.

-#### (b) Existing Pension Rights Protected
+#### (c) Existing Pension Rights Protected

 Pension benefits already accrued under prior formulas shall be preserved and calculated separately, with total pension being the sum of:

 1. Benefits accrued under prior formulas for service before the Immediate Effective Date; plus
 2. Benefits accrued under this enhanced formula for service on or after the Immediate Effective Date.

-#### (c) Effective Date
+#### (d) Effective Date

 This section takes effect on the Immediate Effective Date.